Learn

 Comparing the underwriting process

 Underwriting, the process to get insured, often feels like a detective story with you as the main suspect.
 Within super, it's like an express lane at the airport security check – fewer questions and disclosures, faster processing.
-The process is typically streamlined since we’re talking about group policy, not an individual policy.
+The process is typically streamlined since we’re talking about group policy, not individual policy.

 Outside super?
 You’ll need to have detailed health histories and reports on hand.

 For those who have specific needs or are stepping late into insurance, exploring insurance outside of super can offer more flexibility.
-They consider your individual circumstances, like one-off grief counselling or paying a mortgage, without lumping you into a one-size-fits-all category.
+They consider your circumstances, like one-off grief counselling or paying a mortgage, without lumping you into a one-size-fits-all category.

 Cost vs Coverage